According to Google, User experience is one of the several (approx 200) Ranking factors that they use to rank websites on the search result page.

 The page speed insight tool shows you the large page elements that you can remove to improve your score.

 Large CSS elements affect the LCP score of a website.
 That’s why you should minify your CSS code to improve LCP.

 First Input Delay (FID)

-The main reason for the delay of user interaction is the main thread-blocking script tasks.
+The main reason for the delay in user interaction is the main thread-blocking script tasks.

 It is very important to keep the FID time low as it directly affects the user experience on your website.
-Google set the acceptable FID score is below 100 MS.
+Google set the acceptable FID score as below 100 MS.